 Skills, Supervision, Knowledge, and Ability

-- Must be a team player.
-This person needs to enjoy working closely with other staff members and have the ability to be flexible, adaptive, and positive in his/her interactions.
+- This person needs to enjoy working with other staff members, coaching and mentoring other staff, and have the ability to get along in a community type environment.

 - Must have a valid driver’s license.

 - Must be open to different styles of intervening with residents.
 Express a willingness to be involved in training and learning new ways to manage residents.